rahulrox9/RahulS_LaTeCT/README.md

 # LaTeCT: Lamproite Tectonic Classification Tool

-**LaTeCT** is an open source machine learning framework for tectonic classification of lamproites using whole rock geochemical data.
-The project provides a fully reproducible workflow from data compilation and quality control through exploratory geochemical analysis, preprocessing, dimensionality reduction and supervised machine learning.
+**LaTeCT** is an open source Python workflow for tectonic classification of lamproites using whole rock geochemical data.
+The repository provides a fully reproducible pipeline from data compilation and quality control through exploratory analysis, preprocessing, unsupervised analysis and Random Forest classification.

-The repository accompanies the associated research publication and is intended to provide a transparent and extensible framework for tectonic discrimination of lamproites.
+The workflow accompanies the associated research publication and is designed to promote transparent, reproducible and extensible tectonic discrimination of lamproites.

 ---